wilson-aina/mahinops.github.io/_posts/2024-04-10-interview-experience-tse-welldev-irtiza-chowdhury.md

 ### Interview Phase-3 (Technical+Behavioural)

-There was mainly discussion and the interviewer mainly tried to understand my motivation level.
-And there was a task at last to try to convince him that I am highly motivated and I am the right person and deserving of a chance.
-Of Course there was so much discussion of why and how every function works.
-So that's it.
+This phase primarily consisted of discussions to gauge my motivation level.
+The interviewer delved into understanding my motivations and concluded with a task aimed at demonstrating my motivation and suitability for the role.
+Additionally, there were detailed discussions on the functionality of various JavaScript functions and concepts.

 ### Interview Phase-4 (HR Round)

-I received a call from the HR department regarding my job confirmation and negotiations.
+The HR round involved confirmation of the job offer and subsequent negotiations, where I received a call from the HR department.